ckc9759/CTF_resources/PWN/README.md

 ```
 `x/s` - displays the argument to a hex value like x/s 0x40772.

 `checksec --file <filename>` - It is used to view the options which are enabled and disabled in a binary file.

 `Not stripped` - When we rev engineer the ELF file, we will be able to view the functions and it's properties.
 The strip command discards symbols from compiled object files.

 `NX disabled` - Injecting shellcode is allowed.

 `Stack - No canary found` - Buffer overflow

 `chmod +x` - ELF permissions enabled.

 ---

 * If we provide a very large input and get fail with segmentation fault, that means we can overflow the function.
 * cyclic 100 - It is used to generate a random string of length 100.
 * cyclic -l kaaa --> It can be used to find the offset.
+* `Integer overflow` - Sometimes, in pwn challenge, we are asked an input which when overflowed (i.e outside the range value), we get the flag eventually.

+---

+### Py Jail